-Today’s post is an especially fun one as I get to premier the only known images and information for a candy product that would otherwise be forgotten to time.
+Today’s post is an especially fun one as I get to premiere the only known images and information for a candy product that would otherwise be forgotten to time.
 Not only is it something you’ve never seen before, but it just so happens that this vintage gem shares a good bit of heritage with the Wonka candy brand.
 So let’s get to it as I unveil, for the first time anywhere, Breaker Confections’ Great Goliath and his Giant Jawbreaker!

 I’ve posted before about some of the history of Breaker Confections and how they would eventually become one of the original Wonka candy companies.
 But well before they would manufacture and produce the original Everlasting Gobstopper, they would be known for producing jawbreakers – it’s how they got their name, after all.